 - Capital market activities

-Like the short term insurance offered by Santam, many of the above listed services are offered from business entities that are mutually dependant within the Sanlam group.
+Like the short term insurance offered by Santam, many of the above services are on offer from business entities.
+That are mutually dependant within the Sanlam group.

 The company considers it core strength to be the relationship between clients and insurance brokers.
-Although Santam have confidence in the abilities of their experienced brokers, the company also offers other channels of communication and access to their insurance products.
+Although Santam have confidence in the abilities of their brokers, the company also offers other channels of communication.
+As well as access to their insurance products.